n-buckley/travel-tanzania/readme.md

 So...
 I didn't really set a goal... but I did the hero banner thing.
 I'm just doing a simple one: a background image and a title.

-> Eventually I'd like to be able to do the shape masks like the Salt in our Hair blog
+- [ ] Eventually I'd like to be able to do the shape masks like the Salt in our Hair blog

  but that's a little out of my scope right now.

- --
+This next section I'm not really sure what I want to put in it or how I want to arange it.

+I would like to have
+- [ ] A **table of contents** since I predict this is going to be a pretty long page
+- [ ] I want the little **interactive world map**,
+- [ ]  **My itinerary**
+- [ ]  Maybe like a **list of differnt regions** in TZ.

+but thats a bit much for one screen I think.
+Oh! idea

+- [ ]  The interactive would map could be a map of Tanzania seperated by region, each region could be highlighted.
+- [ ] I think I would have to make my own SVG of tanzania + its regions (i doubt it already exists)

+Ok I'm trying to just get a picture of a map to look like a polaroid and I dont know how to get it so that the border proportionatly scales with the size of the map.

+- [ ] look up how to make a polaroid in css?

+Alright I blocked out the content for the second page.